Joe Kernen

 Joseph Richard Kernen (born January 6, 1956) is an American news anchor who is the co-host of Squawk Box on CNBC.

 Early life and education

 Kernen grew up in Western Hills, Cincinnati and graduated from St. Xavier High School in 1974.
-He holds a bachelor's degree from the University of Colorado Boulder and a master’s degree in molecular biology from the Massachusetts Institute of Technology, where he worked on cancer research.
+He holds a bachelor's degree from the University of Colorado Boulder and a master's degree in molecular biology from the Massachusetts Institute of Technology, where his Master's thesis was on cancer.

 Career

 Kernen came to CNBC in the 1991 merger with Financial News Network, having joined FNN after a 10-year career as a stockbroker.

 In 1995, he became the co-host of Squawk Box.

 Controversies

 Imitation of Indian accent

-On September 20 of 2013, Kernen imitated an Indian accent on CNBC's "Squawk Box" program while discussing banknotes from India, and asked if the Indian rupee is accepted as currency at 7-Eleven stores.
+On September 20 of 2013, Kernen imitated an Indian accent on CNBC's "Squawk Box" program while discussing banknotes from India and asked if the Indian rupee is accepted as currency at 7-Eleven stores.
 He later stated, "Last Friday, I made an inappropriate and insensitive remark on Squawk Box.
 I apologize for any offense it caused."